Marco Silva: Fulham manager has enjoyed a career revival and is out to settle an old score ahead of Everton reunion

-Fulham boss Marco Silva spent just under two years out of the game following his dismissal from Everton, but he has been revitalised at Craven Cottage and is proving his worth; watch Fulham vs Everton live on Sky Sports Main Event on Saturday; kick-off 5.30pm
+Fulham boss Marco Silva spent just under two years out of the game following his dismissal from Everton, but he is proving his worth at Craven Cottage, writes Ben Grounds; watch Fulham vs Everton live on Sky Sports Main Event on Saturday; kick-off 5.30pm

 Perhaps Marco Silva was masking his true feelings.